dani2442/dani2442.github.io/content/essays/creativity/index.md

 > **- Hamming:** It depends upon the field.
 I will say this about it.
 There was a fellow at Bell Labs, a very, very, smart guy.
 He was always in the library; he read everything.
 If you wanted references, you went to him and he gave you all kinds of references.
 But in the middle of forming these theories, I formed a proposition: there would be no effect named after him in the long run.
 He is now retired from Bell Labs and is an Adjunct Professor.
 He was very valuable; I'm not questioning that.
 He wrote some very good Physical Review articles; but there's no effect named after him because he read too much.
 If you read all the time what other people have done you will think the way they thought.
 If you want to think new thoughts that are different, then do what a lot of creative people do - get the problem reasonably clear and then refuse to look at any answers until you've thought the problem through carefully how you would do it, how you could slightly change the problem to be the correct one.
 So yes, you need to keep up.
 You need to keep up more to find out what the problems are than to read to find the solutions.
 The reading is necessary to know what is going on and what is possible.
 But reading to get the solutions does not seem to be the way to do great research.
 So I'll give you two answers.
 You read; but it is not the amount, it is the way you read that counts.

-Another interesting extension of the already known Arthur C. Clarke quote might be:
+Another interesting extension of the well-known Arthur C. Clarke quote might be:

-> "If an elderly but distinguished scientist [or AI] says that something is possible, he is almost certainly right; but if he says that it is impossible, he is very probably wrong."\
+> "If an ~~elderly but distinguished scientist~~ LLM says that something is possible, he is almost certainly right; but if he says that it is impossible, he is very probably wrong."\
 > — Arthur C. Clarke.